Measured performance

 Per-unit calibration record

-Each unit is individually tested and calibrated prior to shipment using a Thorlabs PM100D with S121C photodiode sensor (NIST-traceable calibration).
-The calibration record below reflects an evaluator unit measured under defined geometry prior to shipment.
+Each unit is individually calibrated prior to shipment using a Thorlabs PM100D with S121C photodiode sensor (NIST-traceable calibration), with the device seated in a calibration fixture that maintains repeatable near-contact measurement geometry.
+The record below is a sample from a trial unit, illustrating the format and data captured for each unit.
 Production units will each carry their own serial-numbered record.

 Output stability